Click here!

 Chocolate and cherry roulade

 To celebrate Chocolate Week here's one of my favourite recipes for a chocolate and cherry roulade which comes from my book An Appetite for Ale.
 Unusually it contains two different types of beer!
-You can obviously leave them out though a cherry beer is the perfect pairing with it.
+You can obviously leave one of them out though a cherry beer is the perfect pairing with it.

 Dark chocolate and Cherry Heering